 Omelets are most popular as a breakfast dish but often we eat them for lunch with a few extra sautéed mushrooms or in our case chorizo it becomes a simple, quick, and easy dinner.

-Some people are afraid of the omelette - maybe it is the final presentation but the basic omelet is really not difficult.
-If you can make scrambled eggs, you can learn how to make a nice fluffy omelette.
+Some people are afraid of the omelet - maybe it is the final presentation but the basic omelet is really not difficult.
+If you can make scrambled eggs, you can learn how to make a nice fluffy omelet.

 There are some tricks or tips to cooking the perfect omelet.
-Like anything with practice, you can create a perfect omelette at home.
+Like anything with practice, you can create a perfect omelet at home.

-If you are just starting stick with a basic omelette made with two eggs as it is easier to manage and the volume of the cooked portions is not too much.
+If you are just starting stick with a basic omelet made with two eggs as it is easier to manage and the volume of the cooked portions is not too much.

-One key to cooking the basic western omelette is to choose the right frying pan and equipment - a rubber spatula is a great tool for a beginner.
+One key to cooking the basic western omelet is to choose the right frying pan and equipment - a rubber spatula is a great tool for a beginner.
 Any nonstick sauté pan will be good plus you want it to have sloped sides and not more than 10 inches in diameter.
-For a basic omelette made with two eggs is an 8-inch omelet pan;
+For, a basic omelet made with two eggs is an 8-inch omelet pan;

-If you want to make a bigger omelet of a spanish omelette use a 10-inch omelet pan when you have three eggs and lots of fillings.
+If you want to make a bigger omelet of a Spanish omelet use a 10-inch omelet pan when you have three eggs and lots of fillings.
 Also, make sure to use a heat-resistant silicone spatula so it does not melt or scratch the pans nonstick coating.

 Practice first with a plain omelet, then once you have mastered that you can add fillings you like e.g smoked salmon.

-The most famous western omelette is made of classics like cheese, ham (or bacon), herbs, and vegetables.
+The most famous western omelet is made of classics like cheese, ham (or bacon), herbs, and vegetables.